vguillet/-CS4240-WAMDA_reproduction/README.md

 **Weighted aligned classifier: Q_T architecture:**
 Linear F-C (c_dim, c_dim) + ELU + Linear FC (c_dim, n_classes)

 The WAMDA model itself is trained in two distinct steps.
-The first one is employed to learn the Weighted Aligned Spaces, and the second to perform Target Specific Leanring.
+The first one is employed to learn the Weighted Aligned Spaces, and the second to perform Target Specific Learning.

 ### 1. Weighted Aligned Spaces Learning:
 This is achieved through **alternatively** minimising the **per-source cross-entropy weighted by source importance loss (L_qt)** and the **weighted domain alignment loss (L_align)**.
 With the exception of F_S_i, all other layers of the WAMDA model are adjusted here.